National Network of Lawyers Against Spiritual Sales: Post-assassination of Shinzo Abe

-On October 11, 2022, the association formally submitted a request for disbanding the Unification Church to the Prosecutor-General, Minister of Justice and Minister of Education, Culture, Sports, Science and Technology on the grounds of repeated illegal demands of donation and the associated civil lawsuits against the church.
-They stated that the Unification Church and their followers can continue practicing their faith, which is guaranteed by the Constitution of Japan, but without the benefits enjoyed by a registered religious organization such as tax exemption.
+On October 11, 2022, the association formally submitted a request for disbanding the UC to the Prosecutor-General, Minister of Justice and Minister of Education, Culture, Sports, Science and Technology on the grounds of repeated illegal demands of donation and the associated civil lawsuits against the church.
+They stated that the UC and its followers can continue practicing their faith, which is guaranteed by the Constitution of Japan, but without the benefits enjoyed by a registered religious organization such as tax exemption.
 Chief Cabinet Secretary Hirokazu Matsuno responded to the request on the next day.
 He stated that "the dissolution order is an extreme measure that they need to consider with utmost care based on the precedents and from the perspective of protecting the freedom of religion."
 He assured that the Ministry of Education, Culture, Sports, Science and Technology has already been seriously working on the social issues regarding the recent incident.

+On May 16, 2023, the association pleaded with the government and parliament to enact new laws regulating organizations whose religious corporation status is being challenged in court.
+These regulations aim to prevent them from concealing or transferring their properties abroad in anticipation of significant legal claims for damages from their victims.
+On September 4, 2023, just after news of the government's decision to announce whether to fine the UC and revoke its religious corporation status was leaked, the association reiterated their plea.